AlessioCammarata/AlessioCammarata/README.md

 ## 🇮🇹 About Me
 I’m passionate about automation, technology, and how different systems can communicate and work together.
-Currently, I’m contributing to [SquadraCorse Driverless](https://github.com/squadracorsedriverless), where I get hands-on experience with real-world engineering challenges.
+Currently, I’m contributing to [SquadraCorse](https://github.com/squadracorsepolito), where I get hands-on experience with real-world engineering challenges.

 Outside of university, I enjoy experimenting with side projects, solving problems through code, and learning new tools to improve my workflow.